 - Marist Youth Care

 - NSW Service for the Treatment and Rehabilitation of Torture and Trauma Survivors (STARTTS)

 - Settlement Services International

-To contact one of the Designated Agencies, see the complete contact details list (doc 708KB).
+To contact one of the Designated Agencies, see the complete contact details list (doc 710KB).

 Note: you can only apply through one of these Designated Agencies.
 The agency will help you to complete the online application form.
-You can only complete the online application form once a Designated Agency has given you a certification form to upload with your application.
+You can only complete the online application form once a Designated Agency has completed and given you a certification form (pdf 166KB) to upload with your application.